LAGameStudio/Voxeldance-Tango-Settings/README.md

 # Voxeldance-Tango-Settings
 A repository for people to share Voxeldance Tango Printer Configs and Resin Settings Files

+# How to Contribute

+Fork.
+Please upload individually exported scripts only, and name the appropriately, and put them in the right folder.
+Submit as a pull request.

 # LICENSE

 Creative Commons Attribution Share-alike Latest